the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

 ## Revisited: setState()

 So far, we have used React `setState()` to manage your internal component state.
-We can pass an object to the function where it updates partially the internal state.
+We can pass an object to the function where it updates partially the local state.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~